ActiveLearningStudio/ActiveLearningStudio-docker-containers/README.md

 2. Configurations: And once that is done we can take the user to some URL (say currikistudio.org/oci/setup) for configurations, like mail settings, Domain names onto which installation will point (demo.currikistudio.org) etc
 3. Once that is complete.
 User will be able to use currikistudio on the provided domain

+## Diagrams

+Diagram 1:

+VM1 (Running Oracle enterprise linux with this shape (mention shape)) + Attached Volume  =====> Running CurrikiStudio Application

+(down arrow)

+- VM2 (Running Oracle enterprise linux with this shape (mention shape)) + Attached Volume  =====> Running CurrikiStudio Database
+- VM3 (Running Oracle enterprise linux with this shape (mention shape)) + Attached Volume  =====> Running Elastic Search

+Once we will fetch these images
+- It will create a standard file system + database on these instances

+Diagram 2:

+Show the form for configurations

+- Main Site URL
+- Admin Site URL
+- LTI Site URL
+- LRS Site URL
+- SMTP Creds (Need to configure outside the system)
+- Hubspot integration id (Need to configure outside the system)
+- Pexel api (Need to configure outside the system)

+Once that is submitted.
+It will update necessary configurations in the VMs and user will be able to see application on Main Site URL